ThomasQuinnKelly/bip-reference-person/bip-reference-person/README.md

 ## Class Diagrams

-The below pciture shows the classes that are inherited from bip-framework classes.
+The below diagram shows the classes that are inherited from bip-framework libraries.

 <img src = "/docs/images/framework-reference-person.jpg">